HolyMeekrob/trello-yello/README.md

   // handle err
 });
 ```
 Nearly all **Trello Yello** functions are asynchronous as most of them require network communication with the Trello API.
-These functions will return a [`Promise`](https://promisesaplus.com/) and will also accept an optional callback function ([error-first](http://thenodeway.io/posts/understanding-error-first-callbacks/)). **Trello Yello** will be intelligent about making network connections, reducing them as much as it is able.
+These functions will return a [`Promise`][promises] and will also accept an optional callback function ([error-first][callbacks]). **Trello Yello** will be intelligent about making network connections, reducing them as much as it is able.
 But for any operation that *may* result in a network operation, the return type is still a `Promise`.
 It may just be a `Promise` that is resolved immediately.

 A lot of the time you won't know the id.
 Let's say you want to retrieve a board that the user belongs to, but all you know is the name.
 ```javascript